Skip to main content

 async-await

-• async keyword put in front of a function declaration makes the function return a Promise instead of returning the value directly
+You have to put async keyword in front of a function declaration thet returns a Promise instead of returning the value directly

 async-await example